SibuM12/Coffee_Shop_Sales_Analysis/README.md

 📊 Project Overview

-This project analyzes sales data from Bright Coffee Shop to uncover insights about revenue performance, customer behavior, and product trends.
+This project analyzes sales data from Bright Coffee Shop to uncover insights about revenue performance, customer behavior and product trends for the three different stores.
 The goal was to help the CEO to make data-driven decisions around marketing, inventory and customer engagement strategies.

 🧠 Objectives